Love ‘em, hate ‘em, try ‘em, deny ‘em—whatever your relationship is with New Year’s Resolutions, there’s a good chance you have an opinion about them.

 Find an Active Hobby

 Hiking, running, spinning, tennis—even photography requires more walking and exercise than you’d expect!
 Pick something that gets you up and out and enjoy yourself.
+And then make sure you aren’t making one of the 30 Flat-Belly Mistakes Women Make.

 Introduce Yourself to a Neighbor